 - 1. Navigate to the top of the configuration hierarchy in either the J-Web or CLI configuration editor. - 2.
-Perform the configuration tasks described in Table 94 on page 199. - 3.
+Perform the configuration tasks described in Table 95 on page 203. - 3.
 If you are finished configuring the router, commit the configuration. - 4.
-To verify NAT, see "Verifying NAT Configuration" on page 200.
+To verify NAT, see "Verifying NAT Configuration" on page 204.

 Task J-Web Configuration Editor CLI Configuration Editor Navigate to the Services level in the configuration hierarchy.
-1. In the J-Web interface, select Configuration > View and Edit > Edit Configuration.
-From the [edit] hierarchy level, enter 2.
-Next to Services, click Configure or Edit .
-Define a service set-for 1.
-Next to Service set, click Add new entry.
-Set the service set and assign the NAT rule to example, nat-service-set.
-2. In the Service set name box, type nat-service-set.
-II: set service-set service-set-name nat-rules rule to the service set-for example, nat-rule.
-3. From the Nat rules choice list, select Nat rules . nat-rule-name 4.
-Next to Nat rules, click Add new entry.
-5. In the Rule name box, type the name of the defined NAT rule-for example, nat-rule.
+In the J-Web interface, select Configuration > View and Edit > Edit Configuration.
+From the [edit] hierarchy level, enter niorai ong : Next to Services, click Configure or Edit Define a service set-for 1.
+Next to Service set, click Add new entry example, nat-service-set.
+In the Service set name box, type nat-service-set. it: Assign the defined NAT rule to the service set-for example, nat-rule.
+From the Nat rules choice list, select Na rules. set service-set service-set-name nat-rules t nat-rule-name 4.
+Next to Nat rules, click Add new entry .
+In the Rule name box, type the name of the defined NAT rule-for example, nat-rule.
 6. Click OK .
-Define a service set type and virtual service interface sp-0/0/0 as the service interface for nat-service-set.
+Define a service set type and virtual service interface sp-0/0/0 as the service interface for nat-service-set .
 1. From the Service type choice list, select Interface service .
 Define the service set type and the service interface: 2.
-Next to Interface service, click Configure . set service-set nat-rule-set interface-service 3.
-In the Service interface box, type sp-0/0/0 . service-interface sp-0/0/0 4.
+Next to Interface service, click Configure e. set service-set nat-rule-set interface-service In the Service interface box, type sp-0/0/0. service-interface sp-0/0/0 4.
 Click OK .
-Navigate to the Interfaces level in the configuration the Interfaces On the main Configuration page next to From the [edit] hierarchy level, enter hierarchy. edit interface Configure the sp-0/0/0 1.
+Navigate to the Interfaces level in the configuration On the main Configuration page next to Interfaces, click Configure or Edit .
+From the [edit] hierarchy level, enter hierarchy.
+3 edit interface Configure the sp-0/0/0 1.
 Next to Interface, click Add new entry.
 Set the service interface: service interface.
-2. In the Interface name box, type sp-0/0/0 . set interfaces sp-0/0/0 unit 0 family inet (See the interface naming 3.
-Click OK . conventions in the J-series Services Router Basic LAN 4.
-Click sp-0/0/0 . and WAN Access Configuration Guide ) 5.
-Next to Unit, click Add new entry. conjugaration datae.)
-6. In the Interface unit number box, type $0$ .
-7. Next to Inet, select the check box.
+2. In the Interface name box, type sp-0/0/0). set interfaces sp-0/0/0 unit 0 family inet (See the interface naming 3.
+Click OK . . , , conventions in the J-series Services Router Basic LAN 4.
+Click sp-0/0/0 . and WAN Access Configuration Guide.)
+5. Next to Unit, click Add new entry . conjiguration Guiae.)
+6. In the Interface unit number box, type C).